Kyriosity/convert-smth/readme+/dev_concepts.md

 + eliminating the piles of requirements, specifications and other docu that are hard to comprehense but easy to misunderstood, forget, or mostly ignore
 + lesser time for a newcomer to get on a project

-Well, under time pressure i may also name logics classes as *services*, *helpers*, but it's barely a good piece of practice.
+Well, under time pressure i may also name logics classes as *services*, *helpers*, *utils* but it's barely a good piece of practice.

 &nbsp;&nbsp;<sup>**_t**</sup><sub>&nbsp;&nbsp;The team aren't only developers but customers, testers, and, sure, end users</sub>